OctopusDeploy/OctopusTentacle/README.md

 > This repository has been deprecated and will be archived in the near future.
 # Octopus.CoreUtilities

-This repository contains the ShellRunner and other command line invocation things.
+This repository contains the Octopus utilities and extension methods definition.
 Please see [Contributing](CONTRIBUTING.md)